 What is Leaking From My Car

 Fluid Leaking from a Car or Truck can be a lot of things.
 To find the leak you need to know the location and color and the consistency of the Fluid Leaking.
-Some Vehicle Fluid Leaks will happen under it is cold or even hot.
-Some fluids leak when the car is running and other leak when the Vehicle has been sitting.
+Some Vehicle Fluid Leaks will happen under pressure, when it is cold or even hot.
+Some fluids leak when the car is running and other Fluids leak when the Vehicle has been sitting.
 The best way to find Fluid Leaks is to have a Mechanic Near Me to look over the Vehicle for the Leaking Fluid.
 The Mechanic may need to Clean and Degrease the Engine compartment to clearly see the Leaking Fluid.
 The Mechanic may also need to do a Pressure Check or drive the vehicle to get the Fluid Leaking.
 Although looking at Fluid Stains may be a way to get an idea of the Leak, the Best way is to confirm by seeing the Leaking Fluid That way the Mechanic knows for sure where the problem is.

 Transmission Fluid is a red fluid and can leak from seals and lines.
 If you have not Changed your Transmission Fluid or Transmission Filter the fluid may have a reddish Brown look to it.
 Transmission Fluid is associated with the center of the Vehicle but with Transmission Cooler Lines may show up in Different areas under the vehicle.